aimteaj/aimteaj.github.io/_pages/about.md

 ## Research Interests

 - Large Vision-Language Models and Multimodal LLMs
-- Federated Learning and Distributed Inference
+- Federated Learning (FL) for Edge-Devices
-- Agentic and Trustworthy AI
+- Trustworthy AI, Agentic AI and Cybersecurity
-- Adversarial Robustness and AI Security
+- Robustness and Security of LLMs and FL
 - Distributed and Edge AI Systems
 - Quantum AI
+- Applications in Surveillance, Autonomous Vehicles and Transportation, Ocean Research, Healthcare, and Agriculture.